Spring 2022 Newsletter

 BRP welcomes Catherine Pichardo, Ph.D.

 Catherine M. Pichardo, Ph.D., is a Cancer Research Training Award fellow in the Health Behaviors Research Branch.
-Dr. Pichardo's research focuses on understanding the role of individual, interpersonal, and structural determinants of cancer-related disparities.
-Topics of interest include the influence of adverse environments on racial/ethnic minority health and health inequities.
-Read her bio.
+Dr. Pichardo's research focuses on understanding the role of individual, interpersonal, and structural determinants of cancer-related health drivers.

 Scientific Advances